The AMP Lab

 Current and Recent Projects:

-• Individual differences in attention control and working memory capacity (in collaboration with Dan Schor and Alex Brodersen).
+- Individual differences in attention control and working memory capacity.
+(In collaboration with Dan Schor and Alex Brodersen).

-• Individual differences in arousal regulation and long-term memories abilities (in collaboration with Matt Robison, Karl Healey, Dan Schor, and Jamie Trost).
+- Individual differences in arousal regulation and long-term memories abilities.
+(In collaboration with Matt Robison, Karl Healey, Dan Schor, and Jamie Trost).